 Old Mill Family and Friends

-Members of the Old Mill Family — (Clockwise from Upper Left) Richard Sheffield, ‘Margo,’ Allen Covey, Mike Foster (center), Jeff Huntsman, John Tyler, Terry Feller, and John Hicken sitting next to a pretty, but unidentified, young woman.
-Photo taken near Big Cottonwood Creek. — Courtesy of (c) Ed Huntsman.
+Members of the Old Mill Family near Big Cottonwood Creek — Clockwise from the upper left: Richard Sheffield, ‘Margo,’ Alan Covey, Mike Foster (center), Jeff Huntsman, John Tyler, Terry Feller, and John Hicken, perched next to Kerri Richards, seated at the lower left.
+Photo courtesy of (c) Ed Huntsman.

 The Old Mill wasn’t closed for very long —